North Carolina Court Records

 - Date and county of marriage

-If you wish to obtain certified copies of a record, you'll need to provide additional documents to assert your entitlement.
-Under North Carolina laws, certified records can only be obtained by direct family relatives, such as spouses, parents, stepparents, children, stepchildren, siblings, or grandparents.
+If you wish to obtain certified copies of a record, you’ll need to provide additional documents to assert your entitlement.
+Under North Carolina laws, certified records can only be obtained by direct family relatives, such as spouses, parents, step-parents, children, step-children, siblings, or grandparents.

 Step 3.
 Submit the Application and pay the fee